a-sync/game-server-watcher/README.md

 The web app is served at `http://localhost:8080` by default.
 _Make sure to configure a proper `SECRET` env var to enable access!_

+### Configuration
+Updates the configuration file and restarts the service.

 ### Flush servers data
 Removes population history data. (configured by `graphHistoryHours` server option)